ArcelorMittalBelgium/AI-image-recognition/_chapter/image-operations.md

 There are five main geometric transformations that can be performed on an image (i.e.,scaling, translation,rotation,cropping, affine transformation).

 ###Scaling
 Scaling is just resizing of the image.
 OpenCV comes with a function cv2.resize() for this purpose.
 The size of the image can be specified manually, or you can specify the scaling factor.
 Different interpolation methods are used.
-Preferable interpolation methods are cv2.INTER_AREA for shrinking and cv2.INTER_CUBIC (slow) & cv2.INTER_LINEAR for zooming.
+Preferable interpolation methods are cv2.INTER_AREA for shrinking and cv2.INTER_CUBIC (slow) or cv2.INTER_LINEAR for zooming.
 By default, interpolation method used is cv2.INTER_LINEAR for all resizing purposes.

      scaled_img = cv2.resize(img,None,fx=x_scaling_factor, fy=y_scaling_factor, interpolation = cv2.INTER_CUBIC)